Table of contents

 Step 4: GA4 Google Tag setup

 Go to Tags → Google Tag.
-Then, under Configuration parameter, add the following parameter: event_id – {{Unique Event ID}}.
-Then Save the tag and Facebook is deduplicated to the Client Side.
+Then under Configuration parameter, add the following parameter: event_id - {{Unique Event ID}}.
+Then save the tag and Facebook is deduplicated on the Client Side.

 google tag-ga4-configuration-event-deduplication

-Setting up Server side event deduplication
+Setting up server side event deduplication

 Step 1: Create variable